scds/text-analysis-2/tuning.md

 <hr />

+### **5.5.** Create the *Doc* object with a text string

-**5.6.** Now that we have our pipeline fully set up, we can create the *Doc* object.
+Now that we have our pipeline fully set up, we can create the *Doc* object.
 In the ner.py script, we wrote code to open a text file whose contents we passed to the `doc` variable.
 In fact, SpaCy does not require text to come from a file - you can also assign a string of text to the *Doc* object.

 ```
 # Create the Doc object by passing it through the text pipeline (nlp)